odoo/odoo/doc/reference/security.rst

-Both mechanisms are linked to specific users through *groups*: a user belongs to any number of groups, and security mechanisms are associated to groups, thus applying security mechamisms to users.
+Both mechanisms are linked to specific users through *groups*: a user belongs to any number of groups, and security mechanisms are associated to groups, thus applying security mechanisms to users.

 .. _reference/security/acl: